 Does this mean that victims should just accept being shocked as an inescapable danger of modern life?
 No, because there’s a right and wrong way to do things.
 Many of the shock incidents that become Texas tragedies are preventable, and survivors deserve answers.

 When people get shocked, it’s usually because they came into direct contact with an energized object or indirect contact via another electrically conductive object.
 For instance, children have died after touching metal surfaces on faulty appliances.
 Power workers have been injured by transmission lines that should have been de-energized before being repaired.

-Those victimized by other party’s lack of care have lawful options in seeking compensation and holding guilty parties accountable.
+Those victimized by the other party’s lack of care have lawful options in seeking compensation and holding guilty parties accountable.
 To do this, you need the help of our Midland personal injury attorneys, who will help you prove the following:

 - You sustained an injury,

 - The injury was related to someone else’s inaction, negligence or lack of care, and

 - The incident caused you losses, such as financial burdens related to medical bills or unemployability.

 Texas’ comparative fault laws mean that you may be found partially responsible for what happened to you.
 However, you should still seek justice.
 Pursuing a legal judgment has the potential to reduce your medical bills significantly and recompense you for pain and suffering.

 In litigation cases, there are many challenges and pitfalls to avoid when going to a court trial.
 Our attorneys at The Ammons Law Firm have a successful track record in injury settlements.
 Working with a specialist on these matters helps progress the healing process.

 Call us today at (281) 801-5617 to learn how our Midland workplace accident lawyers can help you recover fair compensation after a shock injury.